mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 #### Determining the current horizon block

 A syncing node follows the same process outlined [above](#horizon-header-height) to determine the current horizon block.
-All calculations of required segments will begin with the MMR size values found in this header.
+All segment request calculations begin with the MMR size values found in this header.

 Note that if the horizon header changes (i.e. the 12-hour horizon window 'rolls over') while the node is in the process of syncing, there should be no need to invalidate the partial MMRs that have already been downloaded.
 The node should: